-The 2010 U.S. Census indicated that 3,401 people reside in the Elizabeth plan area; of those, the majority (88%) are Caucasian, with about 8% being African-American.
+The 2000 U.S. Census indicated that 3,484 people reside in the Elizabeth plan area; of those, the majority (84%) are Caucasian, with about 14% being African-American.
 Hispanic residents comprise just two percent of the area's population.
-As of the 2000 Census, there are more females (55%) than males.
-Twelve percent of the population is under age 18, and senior citizens (65+) comprise 10% of the total.
+There are more females (55%) than males.
+Twelve percent of the population is under age 18. and senior citizens (65+) comprise 10% of the total.

-The Elizabeth plan area has seen a slight decrease in population since the 2000 Census.
-The 2010 population for the area is 3,401, which is an average annual decrease of less than one quarter of one percent.
+The Elizabeth plan area has not seen a significant increase in population since the 2000 Census.
+The 2009 population estimate for the area is 3,570, which is an average annual increase of less than onehalf of one percent (0.5%).